alann-maulana/flutter_beacon/README.md

 # Author

-Flutter Beacon plugin is developed by Alann Maulana.
-You can contact me at <kangmas.alan@gmail.com>.
+Flutter Beacon plugin is developed by Eyro Labs.
+You can contact me at <maulana@cubeacon.com>.

-## License

-Apache License 2.0